-Whey protein is one of the two proteins found in Milk, with the other being casein.
-When a coagulant (usually renin) is added to milk, the curds and the wheys form (solid and liquids) with the curds being casein and the wheys being whey.
-Whey protein is the water-soluble portion of milk, and is comprised of various water-soluble amino acids and protein structures as well as anything else lost in this portion.
+Whey protein is one of the two proteins found in milk, with the other being casein.
+When a coagulant (usually renin) is added to milk, the curds (casein) and whey separate.
+Whey protein is the water-soluble part of milk.

-Like all other protein sources, whey does not inherently harm the liver or kidneys, but it can exacerbate pre-existing damage.
-Persons with harmed livers or kidneys (disease states or otherwise) should exercise caution in increasing protein intake too quickly and without the guidance of a medical doctor.
+Whey does not harm the liver or kidneys, but it can exacerbate pre-existing damage.
+People with damaged livers or kidneys should exercise caution when increasing protein intake quickly without the guidance of a doctor.

 Follow this Page for updates

 whey, whey concentrate, whey isolate, whey hydrolysate, hydrolyzed whey

 The amount of whey protein to supplement depends on individual daily protein goals.
 For example:

 If you are an athlete or highly active person attempting to lose body fat while preserving lean muscle mass, a daily intake of 1.5-2.2g/kg bodyweight (0.68-1g/lb bodyweight) is a good goal.

 If you are an athlete or highly active person, or you are attempting to lose body fat while preserving lean mass, then a daily intake of 1.0-1.5g/kg bodyweight (0.45-0.68g/lb bodyweight) is a good goal.

 If you are sedentary and not looking to change body composition, a daily target of 0.8g/kg bodyweight (0.36g/lb bodyweight) is a good goal.